johnlauer/widget-luaeditor/README.md

 # com-chilipeppr-widget-luaeditor
-Edit and run Lua code.
-Lots of sample Lua code too.
+Edit and run Lua code with a multi-file editor.
+Save locally or upload/run remotely on the Lua device.

 ![alt text](screenshot.png "Screenshot")